reneighbor/python-for-social-scientists/slides/slides.md

 	import csv

-* libraries are imported
+* libraries are a bunch of functions and helpers written by other people

 --
 ### Follow these steps:

 	import csv

-	csvfile = open('cellphones.csv', 'rU')
+	csvfile = open('data/childhood_deaths.csv', 'rU')

-* open() is a function

 --
 ### Follow these steps:

 	import csv

-	csvfile = open('cellphones.csv', 'rU')
+	csvfile = open('data/childhood_deaths.csv', 'rU')
 	reader = csv.DictReader(csvfile)

-* DictReader lets you treat the csv file like a dictionary
+* DictReader lets you traverse the contents the csv file like a dictionary

 --
 ### This is a Python dictionary

 	{
+		'Country Name': 'Finland',
 		'Country Code': 'FIN',
-		'Country Name': 'Finland',
 		'2007': '114.924474',
 		'2008': '128.4719884',
 		'2009': '144.1530224'
+	}

+--
+### * This is a Python dictionary

+	{
+		'2007': '114.924474',
+		'2009': '144.1530224'
+		'Country Name': 'Finland',
+		'2008': '128.4719884',
+		'Country Code': 'FIN',
 	}

 --